 S W 195K, 295K, 395K, 495K.
-Conference Course in Social Work.
+Topics in Conference Course in Social Work.

 Introduction to the diversity of topics and methods pursued by researchers and academicians in social work education and allied fields.
 Topics covered are broad and include information that facilitates the learning of research methods and the development of knowledge and skills needed to participate in the PhD program and within a community of scholars.
-Conference course.
+For each semester hour of credit earned, the equivalent of one lecture hour a week for one semester.
 May be repeated for credit when the topics vary.
 Prerequisite: Graduate standing and consent of instructor or the graduate adviser.